samyak989/samyak989/README.md

 <!-- ## Hi there 👋 -->

-#### An enthusiastic, skilled and organized third year college student, pursuing computer science engineering with a strong background in computer programming.
-I am looking for opportunities to apply my skills and knowledge in the professional field and gain significant experience
+#### An enthusiastic, skilled and organized fourth year college student, pursuing computer science engineering with a strong background in computer programming.
+I am always looking for opportunities to apply my skills and knowledge in the professional field and gain valuable experience.

 - 👨🏽‍💻 Currently working, learning and growing my skillset in data science, web development, competitive coding, data structures and algorithms.
 - 🤝 Open for collaborations in ML based projects.